What Is An Abscess Tooth?

 5. Warm Salt Water

-Salt contains antimicrobial and disinfectant properties which not only help to combat bacteria but also reduce pain, inflammation and other discomforts caused by tooth abscess.
+Salt contains antimicrobial and disinfectant properties which not only help to combat bacteria but also reduce pain, inflammation and other discomfort in the tooth and gums.
 (7)

 Warm salt water also helps to drain the pus and prevent infection from spreading to other parts of the mouth.
 For this process, you can either use Epsom salt, unrefined sea salt or ordinary salt.